Pavan2280/pes_pd/README.md

 4. **Run the Installation Script**: After following the instructions, you'll need to execute the installation script as specified in the PDF guide.

-5. **Verify Installation**: Confirm that OpenLane is correctly installed by running a test command or checking the version.(Check Day 1 content in order to verify installation.)
+5. **Verify Installation**: Confirm that Openlane is correctly installed by running a test command or checking the version.(Check Day 1 content in order to verify installation.)

 [link_to_installation_pdf]: https://drive.google.com/drive/folders/1waH794KlrYMaHzZbf1Fr_BIxfMUk4DBk